©2020 William A. Lasher

 A gnawer had just reached the bottom of the ladder by the time I was halfway up.
 Above me, Private Zanetti leaned out of the doorway and hit the zombie with multiple rounds, swiftly cranking the action on his sniper rifle.
 Gritting my teeth and in severe pain, I finally reached the gondola, and Zanetti and Moonblade helped me climb aboard.
 I momentarily looked back towards the ground to see the wreckage of the Raven completely engulfed by the seething mass of gnawers as we gained altitude.

 The Constantina was sailing high above the clouds when the storms moved in, and as a result suffered no damage.
-With the two smaller ships now destroyed, Captain Blooey made the decision to vacate the ruins of Philadelphia with no delay.
+With the two smaller ships now destroyed, Captain Galloway made the decision to vacate the ruins of Philadelphia with no delay.
 Supplies of hydrogen gas were running low on the mother ship.
-Flying west under the power of the sails alone would require tacking into strong Spring headwinds so instead, Blooey decided we would ride the Westerlies across the Atlantic to Great Britain where we could refurbish our supply of fuel.
+Flying west under the power of the sails alone would require tacking into strong Spring headwinds so instead, Galloway decided we would ride the Westerlies across the Atlantic to Great Britain where we could refurbish our supply of fuel.

 The Morpurgos unfurled the entire array of sails on all five masts, and gaining altitude, the Constantina headed out across the open waters of the Atlantic Ocean.
 The Morpurgo leader, Sergeant Bagus Kurniawan, rode in a crow’s nest at the very top of the tallest mast.
 The Constantina often flew at altitudes higher than the summit of Mount Everest, and the ship’s diminutive Morpurgos wore oxygen suits with extra insulation to protect them from the extreme high altitude cold.

 I sat with Molly by a window where we caught glimpses of the ocean through a deck of puffy cumulus clouds beneath us.
 Moonblade and Delone were close by in a pair of facing seats.
-On his way to the bridge, Captain Blooey stopped to chat with us: “I want to commend all four of you for your bravery, there will be promotions for all of you.”
+On his way to the bridge, Captain Galloway stopped to chat with us: “I want to commend all four of you for your bravery, there will be promotions for all of you.”

-“Thank you, Captain,” said Moonblade, “it’s hard to believe we’re the only ones who survived.”
+“Thank you, captain,” said Moonblade, “it’s hard to believe we’re the only ones who survived.”

 “A rather unfortunate turn of events, Corporal Moonblade.
 Both ships a total loss, but all four of you will be wearing sergeant stripes by the time we make our return to Fort Greyling, if that’s any consolation.”

-“I have a question for you, Captain,” said Delone.
+“I have a question for you, captain,” said Delone.

-“Of course, Private.”
+“Of course, private.”

 “The gnawers are dead and therefore brainless, am I correct?”